alecive/peripersonal-space-margin-of-safety-data/README.md

 The repository is divided into three subfolders.
 Each of them deals with each of the three steps shown in the Results section of the paper.
 In particular:

  * `1-montecarlo-simulation-of-a-single-taxel-model` stores the "Learning in a single taxel model" data (i.e. the Matlab simulation of a single taxel);
- * `2-learning-on-the-iCub` delas with the real learning experiments on the iCub robot.
+ * `2-learning-on-the-iCub` deals with the real learning experiments on the iCub robot.
 It is subdivided into:
    * Tactile-motor learning via double touch
    * Tactile-visual learning from double touch
    * Tactile-visual learning using external objects